Friday 14 July 2017, 9.00AM to 6:15pm

 Our challenge is to consider the Internet not just as a tool for preserving histories but as an emergent space where diverse memories and identities are actively shaped, contested and negotiated.

-Further information can be accessed here Placeless Memories (PDF , 83kb)
+Further details of the conference programme can be found here Placeless Memories Conference Details (PDF , 77kb)

 Location: Bowland Auditorium, Berrick Saul Building, University of York